LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 An ancient organization of druids, rangers, and others who oppose threats to the natural world, and help the innocent survive the many perils of the wild.
 The Emerald Enclave does have members who patrol the deep Chultan jungles, but almost all Enclave members [operate in isolation](https://dnd.wizards.com/dungeons-and-dragons/story/faction/emeraldenclave), and Chult is far too large for any single individual to ever master.

 > ## Danbul Thistletop
-> The lightfoot halfling Danbul Thistletop is an _autumn reaver_ in the Emerald Enclave, and he's members' point of contact in Port Nyanzaru and the Bay of Chult.
+> The lightfoot halfling Danbul Thistletop is an _Autumn Reaver_ in the Emerald Enclave, and he's members' point of contact in Port Nyanzaru and the Bay of Chult.
 He has an affinity for all the dinosaurs of Chult, and Danbul can usually be found at or summoned to the [Tiryki anchorage](Port_Nyanzaru.md#tiryki-anchorage) within a few days.
 He's an utterly ruthless [gamer](activities_in_Port_Nyanzaru.md#gaming) and dinosaur racer.
 >
 > ![Danbul Thistletop](images/danbul-thistletop.png)